YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 For scarred facial skin, a smaller first pass can sometimes be wiser than trying to reach the final density in one session.
 I may prefer conservative placement, then wait to see how the skin heals and how the hairs grow before making the decision whether more grafts are useful.

 This is especially important when the scar is firm, shiny, pitted, darker or lighter than the surrounding skin, or located where the beard is shaved very short.
-The patient may need to live with the first growth for 6 to 9 months, and sometimes closer to 9 to 12 months, before the second decision is responsible.
+You may need to live with the first growth for 6 to 9 months, and sometimes closer to 9 to 12 months, before the second decision is responsible.

 If the scar only bothers you when you inspect it from a few centimeters away, surgery may be a larger intervention than the problem deserves.
 If the patch interrupts the beard at normal social distance and affects how you groom every day, a careful small plan may be reasonable.